Jenna Wolfe: Personal life

 Wolfe speaks English, French and Haitian Creole.
 On March 27, 2013, Wolfe publicly came out as a lesbian and announced that she was expecting her first child with her partner, NBC News correspondent Stephanie Gosk.
 Wolfe and Gosk married each other in 2013.
 They welcomed a girl in August 2013.
 Their second daughter was born on February 4, 2015.
-Wolfe and Gosk separated in 2021, Wolfe later commented that the strain of both of them working from home due to the COVID-19 pandemic as contributing to family stress.
+Wolfe and Gosk separated in 2021; Wolfe later commented that the strain on both of them while working from home during the COVID-19 pandemic had contributed to family stress.